-Section 6 - Finance Committee
+Section 4 - Performance, Accountability and Finance Committee

-The DWB shall have a Finance Committee responsible for reviewing and providing guidance for the organization's financial matters.
+The WSDB shall have a Performance and Accountability Committee to provide information and assist with operational and other issues relating to the one-stop delivery system and services to individuals with disabilities, inclusive of issues related to applicable provisions of the Americans with Disabilities Act of 1990.
+This will include programmatic and physical access to serves and activities of the one stop delivery system.
+Committee members may be one-stop partner representatives.
+This committee will also be responsible for reviewing and providing guidance for the organization's financial matters.
 The Committee will regularly review the organization's revenues and expenditures, ensure that organizational funds are spent appropriately and approve the annual budget and submit it to the full Board for approval.